-Symptom Cause Remedy whon the switch is The basic settings in the electric drive system have probably been configured incorrectly.
+Symptom Cause Remedy The front light or rear light does not go on, even when the switch is pressed.
+The basic settings in the electric drive system have probably been configured incorrectly.
 The light is defective.
-Take the pedelec out of service immediately.
+1 2 Take the pedelec out of service immediately.
 Contact your specialist dealer.